-Transactions with shares and linked securities in Genmab A/S made by managerial employees and their closely associated persons
+Transactions With Shares and Linked Securities in Genmab A/S Made by Managerial Employees and Their Closely Associated Persons

 Company Announcement

-COPENHAGEN, Denmark; April 3, 2023 – Genmab A/S (Nasdaq: GMAB) – In accordance with Article 19 of Regulation No. 596/2014 on Market Abuse and Implementing Regulation 2016/523, this document discloses the data of the transactions made in Genmab A/S (Nasdaq: GMAB) made by managerial employees and their closely associated persons.
+GMAB) - In accordance with Article 19 of Regulation No. 596/2014 on Market Abuse and Implementing Regulation 2016/523, this document discloses the data of the transactions made in Genmab A/S (Nasdaq: GMAB) made by managerial employees and their closely associated persons.?

 About Genmab